paulocoutinhox/godiffexporter/README.md

 GoDiffExporter was made to be a simple tool that will parse DIFF files and export to some formats made with Go (Golang).

+# Formats

+Today this tool support PDF format when export.

 # How to use

 You can execute on your terminal/console the simple command: